 Three fun Houston restaurants:

-- Irma’s Original (Award-winning Mexican food just 3 blocks north of the park.)
+- Irma’s Southwest (Award-winning Mexican cuisine just 3 blocks west of the park.)

 Three places to imbibe before the game: